yumoldianne/MATH104.1/README.md

-# MATH 104.1: Probabilistic Machine Learning
+# MATH 104.1: Probabilistic Machine Learning I

 This is a collection of computer activities and practice exercises for MATH 104.1: Probabilistic Machine Learning, taken during the second semester of SY 2024-2025.